 Insurance

 We recommend pet insurance.
-The capabilities of vets are now much higher but with this comes increased costs too.
-If you get an insurance policy set up whilst your puppy is young it will run and run in the background and you won’t think about it until the day it is needed.
-We find that owner’s stress levels are much less when their pet is ill if they have pet insurance, it means that there is one less thing to worry about.
-Occasionally pets in our care have very serious problems that can only be treated by a specialist, in these occasions the bill can easily get up to between £2-4,000, so insurance becomes extremely important!
+The capabilities of vets are now much higher, but with this comes increased costs too.
+If you get an insurance policy set up whilst your puppy is young it will run in the background, and you won’t think about it until the day it is needed.
+We find that owners’ stress levels are much less when their pet is ill if they have pet insurance, it means that there is one less thing to worry about.
+Occasionally pets in our care have very serious problems that can only be treated by a specialist, in these occasions the bill can become very high, so insurance becomes extremely important.
 As with all insurance these days there is a large choice online!
 You need to sit down and consider very carefully what you need.

 Kittens